srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/17-Create an Azure Policy.md

 1. Click on **Review** and  **Create**.

    >**Note**: Please be aware that it may take some time for the policy to be fully deleted.
-During this period, sign out and sign back in and proceeding with the final step..
+During this period, sign out and sign back in.

     >**Note**: Common scenarios where the **Allowed locations** policy can be useful include:
     - *Cost Tracking*: You could have different subscriptions for different regional locations.
 The policy will ensure that all resources are deployed in the intended region to help with cost tracking.